-For most of us mosquito bites are just an itchy nuisance, but elsewhere in the world, they can be lethal.
-Mosquitoes carry West Nile fever, malaria, dengue fever and Chikungunya fever, a disease that has been spreading in the Caribbean and is just beginning to appear in parts of the U.S. The World Health Organization regards mosquitoes as the deadliest animals on the planet because of the diseases they spread.
+You may think of mosquito bites as just an itchy nuisance, but some can be extremely dangerous, even lethal.
+Mosquitoes can carry the West Nile and Zika viruses and can transmit the viruses that cause malaria, dengue fever, and Chikungunya fever.
+The World Health Organization regards mosquitoes as the deadliest animals on the planet because of the diseases they spread.
+The search for non-toxic, enduring protection against their bites is ongoing; there are some “stickers” available but currently no reliable, long-lasting patch.

 Andrew Weil, M.D.